My go-to AI Tools for creating images and videos (That actually work) + Buyer's guide

 Let me save you some time and money by sharing what I actually use.
 Not what tech blogs claim you should use.

-Prices as of June 9th, 2025
+Prices as of July 9th, 2025

 What I've learned using these AI tools

 Midjourney spoiled me for everything else.
 Once you get used to its image quality and style controls, other tools feel clunky.
 The reference features become absolutely essential for maintaining consistency across projects.
 I can finally create a series that looks cohesive instead of random.
+Its video generation is really awesome!

 Ideogram solved my text problem.
 Most AI tools make fonts that look gibberish or completely unreadable.
 Ideogram actually creates clean, readable text that matches your image style.
 The Canvas feature lets me overlay typography on my Midjourney images without needing to search and purchase multiple display fonts.